 Since Merkel cell carcinoma appears to be related to exposure to ultraviolet (UV) rays, several key measures must be taken to limit exposure.

-- Minimise sun exposure as much as possible: Find areas in the shade, minimise outdoor activities between 10 am and 4 pm, that is, when the sun's rays are strongest.
+- Minimise sun exposure as much as possible: Find areas in the shade, and minimise outdoor activities between 10 am and 4 pm when the sun's rays are strongest.
 It’s also preferable to avoid sunbathing and using sunbeds.

 - Wear protective clothing: Wear long-sleeved shirts, long trousers, and wide-brimmed hats if in the sun for extended periods of time.

 - Use of sunscreen: It’s recommended to use sun protection with a factor of at least 30 and a broad spectrum of UVA/UVB protection.

 Treatment is determined by the stage of the cancer.
 It usually includes: